Hardware / biosensing / controls

 Building a GPS-Free Pedestrian Navigation System

-Why raw IMU integration fails, why foot-mounted sensing helps, what ZUPT actually does, and what the system currently does and doesn't handle.
+Why raw IMU integration fails, why foot-mounted sensing helps, what ZUPT and ZARU correct, and how TARAF is being validated with side-profile computer vision.

 IMU State Estimation Embedded Systems ZUPT ESP32 Navigation